Ban lifted on Indian bull-taming events to end mass protests

-NEW DELHI Lawmakers in India's Tamil Nadu state passed an emergency order on Monday allowing bull-taming festivals to resume after a court ban on the traditional events led to mass protests.
+NEW DELHI (Reuters) - Lawmakers in India's Tamil Nadu state passed an emergency order on Monday allowing bull-taming festivals to resume after a court ban on the traditional events led to mass protests.

 Hours before the state government lifted the ban, police firing tear gas clashed with stone-throwing protesters who were demanding the resumption of "jallikattu" bullfights, in which men wrestle with rampaging bulls.